OSPAMOX 500mg/5ml gran 100ml

 Ospamox is an antibiotic.
 The active substance is amoxicillin.
 It belongs to a group of medicines called "penicillins".

-Ospamox is used to treat infections caused by bacteria in different parts of the body.
+Ospamox is used to treat infections caused by bacteria in various parts of the body.
 Ospamox can also be used in combination with other medicines to treat stomach ulcers.

 2. What you need to know before you take Ospamox